interactivereduction/frontend/README.md

-# Repo for the Interactive Reduction Frontend
+# Repo for the Flexible Interactive Automation Frontend

 ## Getting Started with Create React App